anaxita/logit/README.md

 ```
 func main() {

 	// path to logfile
 	logfile := "/var/log/events.log"

 	// init logit
 	err := logit.New(logfile)

 	if err != nil {
 		log.Fatal(err)
 	}

 	defer logit.Close()

 	// use Log func - you can do this func in any place in your program
-	logit.Log("Logit!") // 2021/01/06 02:17:56 Logit!
+	logit.Log("Logit!")
 }
 ```
+Result: `2021/01/06 02:17:56 Logit!`
 ## Info
 That's all.
 Enjoy!